skurhse/trans-hotlines/README.rst

 Trans  Hotlines
 ===============

-All hotlines are 100% free and confidential.
+All hotlines listed are 100% free and confidential.

 .. contents::